sunnycyk/TK-RP-IP-Sample/README.md

 *Note*: to enable issuing features, you will need to submit a feature request on developer.trustedkey.com for issuing

+*Note*: config.json is meant for local development only.
+For example, if you choose to deploy to heroku, the environment variables set in config vars section of your heroku app will override the values in config.json

 ### Instructions for Local Dev

 1. Clone repo